VersuchDrei/OStimNG/data/SKSE/Plugins/OStim/actions README.txt

 action fields:
-"info" (string): this field does not get parsed, it's just there to help understanding how to properly use this action "actor" (object): a collection of attributes for the action actor (see actor fields) "target" (object): a collection of attributes for the action target (see actor fields) "performer" (object): a collection of attributes for the action performer (see actor fields)
+"info" (string): this field does not get parsed, it's just there to help understanding how to properly use this action "aliases" (list<string>): a list of aliases for this action, using an alias in a scene file will result in it being treated as if this action was used
+"actor" (object): a collection of attributes for the action actor (see actor fields) "target" (object): a collection of attributes for the action target (see actor fields) "performer" (object): a collection of attributes for the action performer (see actor fields)